wallyatgithub/h2loadrunner/README.md

   13. Connection failover and failback.

   14. Native support of Linux and Windows platforms, with very high performance on both platform, thanks to Boost ASIO, for best leveraging the power of Linux epoll and Windows IOCP respectively.

+  15. HAR file support. h2loadrunner can directly load and run an HTTP Archive file.

 # How to have a quick try